icecave/parity/README.md

 **Parity** is a deep comparison library for PHP.

-The PHP language does not provide a way to reliably and strictly compare values of heterogeneous types.
+PHP does not provide a way to reliably and strictly compare values of heterogeneous types.
 The built-in comparison operators perform often undesired [type-juggling](http://php.net/manual/en/language.types.type-juggling.php), and, when used with objects, the [strict equality operator](http://php.net/manual/en/language.operators.comparison.php) can only compare by identity.
-No type-strict mechanism is provided for comparing objects by their properties; nor are there type-strict versions of the relative comparison operators (less-than, greater-than, etc).
+No type-strict mechanism is provided for comparing objects by their properties; nor are there any type-strict versions of the relative comparison operators (less-than, greater-than, etc).

-**Parity** aims to fill the void by using [reflection](http://php.net/reflection) to recurse over objects and arrays comparing their elements in a strict fashion.
+**Parity** aims to fill the void by using [reflection](http://php.net/reflection) to recurse over objects and arrays, comparing their elements in a strict fashion.
 Furthermore, **Parity** provides natural comparison semantics for built-in types, as well as powerful mechanisms for classes to provide their own comparison algorithms.